fredcoutinho52/create-angular-app/README.md

 # Create Angular App

-Alternative project manager for Angular.
+Alternative project manager for Angular (still in development).

 ## How to install